usnistgov/jarvis/docs/source/intro.rst

 About
 ---------------------

 The JARVIS-Tools is an open-access software package for atomistic data-driven materials desgin.
-JARVIS-Tools can be used for a) setting up calculations, b) analysis and informatics, c) plotting, d) database development and e) web-page development.
+JARVIS-Tools can be used for:
+a) setting up calculations, b) analysis and informatics, c) plotting, d) database development, e) machine-learning, and f) web-page development.

 JARVIS-Tools empowers NIST-JARVIS (Joint Automated Repository for Various Integrated Simulations) repository which is an integrated framework for computational science using density functional theory, classical force-field/molecular dynamics and machine-learning.
 The NIST-JARVIS official website is: https://jarvis.nist.gov .
 This project is a part of the Materials Genome Initiative (MGI) at NIST (https://mgi.nist.gov/).